oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 {% img blog/elasticsearch-laravel/create-new-app-integration.png alt:"Create new app integration" width:"800" %}{: .center-image }

-Next, on the page that opens, you’ll enter details about the new integration.
+Next, on the page that opens, you'll enter details about the new integration.
 In the first section, you need to enter the app's name.
 For **Grant Type**, choose **Client Credentials**, and for **Sign-in redirect URIs**, enter http://localhost:8000/login/redirect.
-Later, this is where you’ll handle the authentication.
+Later, this is where you'll handle the authentication.

 {% img blog/elasticsearch-laravel/configure-app.png alt:"Configure app settings" width:"800" %}{: .center-image }